Moonzel/Godot-PerfBullets/README.md

 #### Possible Errors

 - There could be an issue with SCons not selecting the correct compiler.
-Double check that there is not another softwre that is auto-setting the compiler to be incorrect.
+Double check that there is not another software that is auto-setting the compiler to be incorrect.
 - There could be a `.gdignore` file in the main folder which would be causing Godot to not be able to access the Classes.
 There IS supposed to be one in the `/src` folder.
 - Check the file placement and the locations in the SConstruct file.
 - If it is none of these, refer to the moshen zare videos referenced above.